This edition is out of date. Please refer to the latest editon for accurate information.

 1. General Policy.

 b.
 Given the strong competition for few job openings, the Department cannot commit itself to recommending for tenure stream college/university appointments anyone who is not very close to completion of the Ph.D.
-To do so would be detrimental to the reputation of all students seeking appointments with Departmental support.

 2. Practical Advice